 That’s another thing.
 If you’re going to be asking these questions to your ex, you have to be willing to hear the answers, even if they’re not answers you want to hear.

 Breakups are hard.
+It can feel like a real battle to feel better after a breakup.
 They’re also emotionally complicated.
 And that’s why you should never rely on an ex for answers or closure.